isaacchua0309/tp/docs/UserGuide.md

 - **Sports-focused contact management:** Keep track of which friends play which sports
 - **Location-based planning:** Sort contacts by proximity to a specific location using postal codes
-- **Group organization:** Create groups for different sports or friend circles
+- **Game organization:** Create games for different sports or friend circles
 - **Smart recommendations:** Find the perfect sports partners based on interests and location

 > 📊 **Did you know?** According to our surveys, 78% of young adults want to try new sports but don't know who to play with.
 FitFriends helps you discover which friends might be interested in picking up new sports like tennis or pickleball together!